emissary-ingress/emissary/docs/howtos/linkerd2.md

    {"hostname":"qotm-749c675c6c-hq58f","ok":true,"quote":"The last sentence you read is often sensible nonsense.","time":"2019-03-29T22:21:42.197663","version":"1.7"}
    ```

 Congratulations!
 You're successfully routing traffic to the QOTM application, the location of which is registered in Linkerd 2.
-The traffic to Ambassador Edge Stack is not TLS secured, but from Ambassador Edge Stack to the QOTM an automatic mTLS connection is being used.
+The traffic to Edge Stack is not TLS secured, but from Edge Stack to the QOTM an automatic mTLS connection is being used.

-If you now [configure TLS termination](../../topics/running/tls) in Ambassador Edge Stack, you have an end-to-end secured connection.
+If you now [configure TLS termination](../../topics/running/tls) in Edge Stack, you have an end-to-end secured connection.

 ## Multicluster Operation

 Linkerd 2.8 can support [multicluster operation](https://linkerd.io/2/features/multicluster/), where the Linkerd mesh transparently bridges from one cluster to another, allowing seamless access between the two.
 This works using the Linkerd "[service mirror controller](https://linkerd.io/2020/02/25/multicluster-kubernetes-with-service-mirroring/#step-1-service-discovery)" to discover services in the target cluster, and expose (mirror) them in the source cluster.
-Requests to mirrored services in the source cluster are transparently proxied via the Ambassador in the target cluster to the appropriate target service, using Linkerd's [automatic mTLS](https://linkerd.io/2/features/automatic-mtls/) to protect the requests in flight between clusters.
-By configuring Linkerd to use the existing Ambassador as the ingress gateway between clusters, you eliminate the need to deploy and manage an additional ingress gateway.
+Requests to mirrored services in the source cluster are transparently proxied via the Edge Stack in the target cluster to the appropriate target service, using Linkerd's [automatic mTLS](https://linkerd.io/2/features/automatic-mtls/) to protect the requests in flight between clusters.
+By configuring Linkerd to use the existing Edge Stack as the ingress gateway between clusters, you eliminate the need to deploy and manage an additional ingress gateway.

 ### Initial Multicluster Setup

-1. Install Ambassador and the [Linkerd multicluster control plane](https://linkerd.io/2/tasks/installing-multicluster/).
+1. Install Edge Stack and the [Linkerd multicluster control plane](https://linkerd.io/2/tasks/installing-multicluster/).
 Make sure you've also linked the clusters.

-2. Inject the Ambassador deployment with Linkerd (even if you have AutoInject enabled):
+2. Inject the Edge Stack deployment with Linkerd (even if you have AutoInject enabled):

     ```
     kubectl -n ambassador get deploy ambassador -o yaml | \